 And that “rigging” that we’ve all been worried about for a while?
-Last year, that “rigging” became federal law.
+With the passage of their tax bill, that “rigging” became federal law.

-Let me be 100% clear: The NEW REPUBLICAN TAX CODE deliberately rigs the economy in favor of the political donor class and permanently disadvantages working Americans and the middle class.
+Let me be 100% clear: THE REPUBLICAN TAX CODE deliberately rigs the economy in favor of the political donor class and permanently disadvantages working Americans and the middle class.

 But you don’t have to believe me – it’s all there in black and white – in pages and pages of text that make up the Republican tax code.